-- The quest for the Peso as a quality currency: launch of a working group to lead a process of peso market reconstruction/dedollarization. - This group will be in charge of setting up, in dialogue with the financial industry and other stakeholders, the following agenda: - Invoicing and price dollarization. - Regulation reform (we are already working on a reduction of reserve requirements on peso deposits). - Financial education and public communications. - Develop the FX derivative market: more market players and more transparency on OTC transactions (repository).
+- Launch of a working group to lead a process of peso market reconstruction/de-dollarization. - This group will be in charge of setting up, in dialogue with the financial industry and other stakeholders, the following agenda: - Invoicing and price dollarization. - Regulation reform (we are already working on a reduction of reserve requirements on peso deposits). - Financial education and public communications. - Develop the FX derivative market: more market players and more transparency on OTC transactions (repository).